 Shapiro, Robert (1935–)

-Professor of chemistry at New York University who has argued strongly against conventional origin-of-life theories that are based on the spontaneous – and to him, highly unlikely – generation of complex entities such as RNA, DNA, or genes.
+Robert Shapiro is professor of chemistry at New York University.
+He has argued strongly against conventional origin-of-life theories that are based on the spontaneous – and to him, highly unlikely – generation of complex entities such as RNA, DNA, or genes.
 In his Origins: A Skeptic's Guide to the Creation of Life on Earth (1987),1 he presented a pessimistic view of the possibility of life on Earth having emerged by chance.
 By 1999, in Planetary Dreams,2 he had elaborated his thesis to argue that universal self-organizing principles operating on basic organic materials would serve to generate life under a wide variety of circumstances.
 Given a liquid or dense gaseous medium, a suitable energy source, and a system of matter capable of using the energy to structure itself, primitive organisms will inevitably emerge-an idea he terms the "Life Principle."
 He further maintains that, following its elementary genesis, life will evolve in ways and directions that are wholly unpredictable.